xcart/xcart-docs/_pages/kb_en/orders/not_finished_orders.md

 * _Clear cart if administrator changes order_ - YES/NO

 {% note info %}
 If this option is set to 'YES' a buyer's cart of a not finished order will be cleared as soon as the cart admin changes the order details, e.g. a payment status of a not finished order from "Status is not defined" to "Awaiting payment".
-By default the cart content is cleared only when an order is paid.
+By default the cart content is cleared only when an order is placed.
 {% endnote %}